Towards Reconciling Reionization with JWST: The Role of Bright Galaxies and Strong Feedback: Conclusion and Discussion

 As mentioned earlier, our current model does not explicitly account for dust extinction.
 However, recent JWST and ALMA observations, along with theoretical studies, indicate that while dust is minimal in most galaxies at $z \gtrsim 10$ \citep[e.g.,][]{2024MNRAS.529.4087T, 2024MNRAS.531..997C}, it can be non-negligible for some systems by $z \sim 7$-$8$, potentially affecting UV luminosities and inferred SFRs \citep{2019MNRAS.487.1844M, 2023Natur.621..267W, 2025MNRAS.544.1502B}.
 A more detailed treatment of dust attenuation will be incorporated in the future work.

+Our findings underscore the importance of the robustness of the joint-inference approach.
 As JWST continues to expand its reach toward fainter and rarer galaxies, future constraints on the faint-end slope, star formation duty cycles, and feedback-regulated star formation will be crucial to further refine our models of reionization.
-Integrating these datasets with IGM tomography and upcoming 21-cm observations with SKAO, we expect significantly improved constraints on the feedback-regulated physics of high-redshift galaxies.
-The wide-field capabilities of the Nancy Grace Roman Space Telescope will further enhance this picture by providing unprecedented statistics on bright and intermediate-luminosity galaxies across large cosmic volumes, enabling precise measurements of galaxy clustering, luminosity functions, and the environments of early ionizing sources.
-Our findings underscore the importance of the robustness of the joint-inference approach.
+Integrating these datasets with IGM tomography and upcoming 21-cm observations with SKAO \citep{2009IEEEP..97.1482D, 2019arXiv191212699B}, we expect significantly improved constraints on the feedback-regulated physics of high-redshift galaxies.
+The wide-field capabilities of the Nancy Grace Roman Space Telescope \citep{2015arXiv150303757S} will further enhance this picture by providing unprecedented statistics on bright and intermediate-luminosity galaxies across large cosmic volumes, enabling precise measurements of galaxy clustering, luminosity functions, and the environments of early ionizing sources.